BoogiemanNSK/ILib/README.md

 ************************************************

 For admin:
+ - To log in as admin you have to know special password which can be obtained from system developers
  - You are the onwer of the system, you shouldn't register
  - After loggin in as admin you will able to:
 	a) Add/delete/modify information about librarians